Because they love snowboarding more than anything, they want to enjoy it to the fullest.

 ■You can also enjoy coordinating it with HIMARAK LADE gloves

-LADE has collaborated with the unique Japanese brand HIMARAK to develop the HIMARAKE LADE gloves.
-The same leather as the gloves is used for the beanie ear flaps, allowing you to enjoy coordinating them as shown in the photo.
-The gloves are designed by Aida himself.
+LADE has collaborated with HIMARAK, a unique Japanese brand, to develop HIMARAKE LADE gloves.
+The same leather as the gloves is used for the beanie's ear flaps, making it possible to enjoy coordinating them as shown in the photo.
+The gloves are designed by Mr. Aida himself.

 Not only do they coordinate their products, but they also pursue functionality that takes into account the locality.
 This is another unique feature of LADE